 With the sudden drop in temperature, this week’s favourites include the boots, the cardigan and scarf.
 (In fact, I even pulled on some leather gloves today!)

-These trusty old Sergio Rossi boot’s (think I bought them back in 1999 0r 2000 – can’t exactly remember) are trotted out and worn at least three times a week every winter, every year.
+These trusty old Sergio Rossi boot’s (think I bought them back in 2000) have been trotted out and worn at least three times a week every winter, every year since.
 I can’t believe how good they still look!
 Well that’s thanks to my shoe repair man – Rocky from Double Bay Shoe Repairs who re-soles and polishes them at the start of every winter!

 The whole jeans-inside-the-boots look is new for me.
 I only discovered I could pull it off about two years ago!
 I’ve always had a bit of problem with the look … I don’t know, I just didn’t think it was for me.
 Maybe it was a confidence thing.
 A bit “does my bum look too big in this”.

-But after experimenting I discovered it wasn’t so bad, so it is now part of my style repertoire, but only with the Nudie stretch slim leg jeans (as seen above), which I bought back in 2008, and a particular pair of white jeans (another staple during the colder months).
-But as not all jeans and boots are created equal, my success was due in part by discovering what jeans worked best with what boots.
-But a word of warning: this is not a look for everyone.
+It is now part of my style repertoire, but only with the Nudie stretch slim leg jeans (as seen above), which I bought back in 2008, and a particular pair of white jeans (another staple during the colder months).
+But not all jeans and boots are created equal, so my success was due to discovering what jeans worked best with what boots.
+But this is not a look for everyone.
 So have a play and see what works for you.